Skip to content

 Code language: HTML, XML (xml)

-But now at this point, our pages and images should look exactly the same when loading and uploading, except the URLs are now generated using the Cloudinary URL Gen SDK!
+At this point, our pages and images should look exactly the same when loading and uploading, except for the URLs that are now generated using the Cloudinary URL Gen SDK!

 Follow along with the commit!

-For changing our background, we’re going to use a feature called underlays, meaning, we’re going to create a new layer underneath our base layer.
+To change our background, we’ll use a feature called underlays, meaning, we’ll create a new layer underneath our base layer.

-This is opposite of overlays, where we would place it on top, but this gives us an easy way to set up an image behind our base image.
+This is opposite of overlays, where we would place it on top, but this allows us to easily set up an image behind our base image.

-To do this, we’re going to use images uploaded to our Cloudinary account, and specifically, we’re going to reference these images by Public ID.
+To do this, we’ll use images uploaded to our Cloudinary account, and specifically, we’ll reference these images by Public ID.

 We’ll want to collect all of the Public IDs of those images.